Immigrants sew mouths shut in Italy to demand release

 Illegal immigrants can be held for up to 18 months while they await deportation.

-The protesters were still able to eat and drink and had been examined by a doctor, said Zaratti, from the opposition Left Ecology and Freedom party, who described living conditions in the centers as shameful.
+Despite stitching their lips, the protesters could still eat and drink and had been examined by a doctor, Zaratti said, describing their living conditions as shameful.

-Last week, video emerged of naked detainees being sprayed on the island of Lampedusa, first destination of many of the migrants, where hundreds died in a shipwreck in October.
+Last week, video emerged of naked detainees being sprayed on the island of Lampedusa, where hundreds of migrants died in a shipwreck in October.

-To protest against the living conditions at the Lampedusa center, which has been overcrowded for months, Democratic Party (PD) lawmaker Khalid Chaouki, who was born in Morocco, said on Sunday he had barricaded himself inside.

-“You can’t stay silent before such a clear violation of the law,” Chaouki said on his Facebook page.
-“The conditions are so bad that they fail to respect the immigrants’ basic human rights.”

-Italy’s biggest labor union and Rome’s mayor have both called for the closure of detention centers.
+But relaxing immigration laws could also set up a fight within Italy’s coalition.

-However, the small New Center Right party that defected from Silvio Berlusconi’s Forza Italia to remain within the government last month has repeatedly said it opposes relaxing immigration rules.
+The small New Center Right party that defected from Silvio Berlusconi’s Forza Italia to support the government last month has repeatedly said it opposes loosening the immigration rules.